-The industrial pad has an area of 296,000 m and will contain the process plant, the maintenance facility, warehouse, administration building, diesel and gasoline storage tanks, LNG storage and distribution, and all associated services.
+The industrial pad has an area of 296,000 $m^2$ and will contain the process plant, the maintenance facility, warehouse, administration building, diesel and gasoline storage tanks, LNG storage and distribution, and all associated services.
 LNG will be used for buildings heating and for the drying of the lithium and tantalum concentrates.
-The LNG facility will be in place for the kiln of a lithium carbonate plant if required, necessitating the addition of only one additional reservoir.
+The ore pad will have a 3.9M tonne capacity where low-grade material may be stored.

 The hydrology study has suggested that water inflow to the open pit is to be expected.
 In order to maximize pit slopes, water wells will be constructed around the pit periphery to lower the water table below the pit floor.
 One of these wells will be used to supply the mine site with fresh water.
-Water from the other wells will be directed directly to the final effluent.
+Water from the other wells will be directed to sedimentation ponds and treated, if necessary, before being released to the final effluent.

-Impacted water from the waste rock / dry tailings pad, the open pit, the industrial pad, and roads will be collected in an equalization pond and treated before being released as final effluent.
+Water from the waste rock / dry tailings stockpile, the open pit, the industrial pad, the overburden stockpile and the roads will be collected in an equalization pond and treated before being released as final effluent.